River struggle for goals as Borja nets twice in Asian Champions League | OneFootball

 Article image:River struggle for goals as Borja nets twice in Asian Champions League

 In the River world, the current football situation is going through a phase of questions following the recent defeat against Tigre.
 Marcelo Gallardo is dedicated to the complex task of restoring confidence in his attackers, who are experiencing a negative streak in front of the goal that is starting to make the fans impatient.
-However, in a twist of fate that highlights the absences, the figure of Miguel Borja is once again making headlines for his effectiveness abroad.
-The Colombian forward seems to have regained his best form in the Middle East, where the "hummingbird" celebration has become a common sight in Al Wasl's recent performances.
+However, in a twist of fate that highlights the absences, the figure of Miguel Borja is once again in the news for his decisiveness abroad.
+The Colombian forward seems to have regained his best form in the Middle East, where the "hummingbird" celebration has become a common occurrence in Al Wasl's recent performances.

 OneFootball Videos

-Despite the Colombian's brilliant individual performance, the collective result was not as expected.
-Al Wasl ended up succumbing to the local pressure and lost 3-2 in the first leg of the series.
-Now, Borja's team will be forced to come back in the return match, which will be held in the United Arab Emirates next week.
-Meanwhile, in Núñez, the striker's effectiveness in distant lands generates a mix of nostalgia and debate, highlighting the void left by his goal-scoring ability in the "Muñeco" scheme for the remainder of the 2026 season.
+Despite the brilliant individual performance of the Colombian, the collective result was not as expected.
+Al Wasl ended up succumbing to the local pressure and fell 3-2 in the first leg of the series.
+Now, Borja's team will be forced to come back in the return match, which will be played in the United Arab Emirates next week.
+Meanwhile, in Núñez, the effectiveness of the forward in distant lands generates a mix of nostalgia and debate, highlighting the void left by his goal-scoring ability in the "Muñeco" scheme for the remainder of the 2026 season.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.